San Francisco & Marin Real Estate FAQ: 50+ Buyer & Seller Questions Answered

 Future projects can shift your area's desirability and value by changing how convenient, noisy, or dense it feels to live there.

-New or improved transit, roads, parks, and schools usually increase accessibility and amenities, which tends to raise demand and support higher property values nearby.
+Potential value boosts: New or improved transit, roads, parks, and schools usually increase accessibility and amenities, which tends to raise demand and support higher values nearby.
+Thoughtful rezoning that allows desirable uses (like mixed-use or neighborhood retail) can make an area more vibrant and attractive, often increasing land value.

+Potential downsides: Large projects can bring construction noise, traffic, shadows, or crowding, and in some cases trigger gentrification pressures and higher taxes or costs for existing residents.
 Certain kinds of rezoning or infrastructure (busy arterials, industrial uses) may add pollution or safety concerns, which can hold values back or make properties harder to sell for some buyers.

 48. What does the NAR settlement mean for me?

-The NAR settlement mostly changes how agent commissions are shown, negotiated, and documented, not whether you can use an agent.
+The NAR settlement mostly changes how agent commissions are shown, negotiated, and documented — not whether you can use an agent.

-Buyer–agent pay is no longer advertised in the MLS; instead, you and your agent agree in writing how they are compensated, and whether that comes from you, the seller, or a mix of credits.
+Key changes: Buyer-agent pay is no longer advertised in the MLS; instead, you and your agent agree in writing how they are compensated, and whether that comes from you, the seller, or a mix of credits.
+Written buyer-broker agreements are now standard before touring homes, spelling out services, fees, and what happens if the seller does or does not offer compensation.

-Ask how these rules affect your out‑of‑pocket costs and negotiation approach so you know, in advance, what you are paying, what is negotiable, and how they protect your interests.
+What to ask your agent: How they structure their fee, whether they expect seller-paid or buyer-paid compensation, and how they handle it in offers (credits, concessions, or price strategy).
+Also ask how these rules affect your out-of-pocket costs and negotiation approach so you know, in advance, what you are paying, what is negotiable, and how they protect your interests.

 49. Are buyers stepping back due to uncertainty?

-Yes, some buyers are stepping back because of rates, prices, and general economic noise, but that is exactly what creates opportunity for serious, prepared buyers.
+Yes — some buyers are stepping back because of rates, prices, and general economic noise, but that is exactly what creates opportunity for serious, prepared buyers.

-Headlines around lawsuits, rule changes, and possible recessions add to the hesitation, so a chunk of demand is on the sidelines even though long‑term housing needs have not gone away.
+Why some buyers are pausing: Higher prices, volatile mortgage rates, and economic uncertainty have pushed many would-be buyers into wait-and-see mode, reducing urgency compared with the frenzy of a few years ago.
+Headlines around lawsuits, rule changes, and possible recessions add to the hesitation, so a chunk of demand is on the sidelines even though long-term housing needs have not gone away.

-Buyers who stay in the game are finding a bit more breathing room: fewer bidding wars in some segments, more negotiability on price and credits, and a chance to structure offers thoughtfully instead of racing.
+What serious buyers are doing: Buyers who stay in the game find more breathing room — fewer bidding wars in some segments, more negotiability on price and credits, and a chance to structure offers thoughtfully instead of racing.
+They focus on fundamentals — affordability, time horizon, and quality of the home — using thinner competition to lock in the right property and plan to refinance or reposition later if rates improve.

 50. What are the long-term benefits of owning in SF or Marin?